ddddddddggod/Blake512/README.md

       ![diagram](Verilog/1Gcore/version2/blake.png)
 - ### 2Gcore :
   The input is received every 64 cycles.
 The output `dout` is produced 128 cycles after the input is received.
+  A parameterized sequential logic design is used to implement registers with the `blake_rbit` module.
   -  **Hardware Duplication** : A parallel architecture with two GB functions is used.
 This reduces the overall latency.
   -  **Pipelined Structure** : The blake128 modules are connected in series and organized into a pipelined architecture by dividing the count into two stages (0–63 and 64–128).